Healthy Homes Assessment Meeanee

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into effect on the 1st July 2021?
-The landlords are now required to ensure their Meeanee rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rentals must be fully in compliance by July 1st 2024.
+Did you have any idea that the Healthy Homes Standards came into effect on the 1st July 2021?
+Landlords are now required to make sure that their Meeanee rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rental properties are required to be completely in compliance by July 1st 2024.

-We can evaluate your rental property to check if it meets the NZ Healthy Homes and Residential Tenancy Acts requirements.
-After assessment, we will advise you or your property manager of any tasks which needs to be done, and provide an evaluation report with all the details required for your tenancy contract’s Healthy Home Statement of Compliance.
+We can assess your rental property to determine whether it is in compliance with the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After the assessment, we’ll advise you or your property manager about the work that requirements to be completed, and provide the report with all the information needed to complete your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements to comply with the Healthy Homes Standards is a violation of the Residential Tenancies Act 1986, and any landlord found to not conforming to the standards could be held accountable for up to $7,200 plus additional healthy homes connected fines.
+Failure to comply with the requirements of the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found to not following the rules could be subject to fines of up to $7,200 in addition to any healthy homes related fines.

 Call Now 0800 365 444